Abbey Road: Contemporary

 Conversely, Chris Welch wrote in Melody Maker: "the truth is, their latest LP is just a natural born gas, entirely free of pretension, deep meanings or symbolism ...
 While production is simple compared to past intricacies, it is still extremely sophisticated and inventive."
 Derek Jewell of The Sunday Times found the album "refreshingly terse and unpretentious", and although he lamented the band's "cod-1920s jokes (Maxwell's Silver Hammer) and ...
 Ringo's obligatory nursery arias (Octopus's Garden)", he considered that Abbey Road "touches higher peaks than did their last album".
 John Mendelsohn, writing for Rolling Stone, called it "breathtakingly recorded" and praised side two especially, equating it to "the whole of Sgt.
 Pepper" and stating, "That the Beatles can unify seemingly countless musical fragments and lyrical doodlings into a uniformly wonderful suite ... seems potent testimony that no, they've far from lost it, and no, they haven't stopped trying."
+Don Heckman of Stereo Review named the album one of the "Best Recordings of the Month" of January 1970, remarking that it was "better than The Beatles or Magical Mystery Tour, and probably the equal of Sgt.
+Pepper", adding, "I suppose I haven't really come up with any new compliments for the Beatles-not that they need them.
+But I hope I have at least persuaded you to hear 'Abbey Road.'
+You'll find it a happy experience."

 While covering the Rolling Stones' 1969 American tour for The Village Voice, Robert Christgau reported from a meeting with Greil Marcus in Berkeley that "opinion has shifted against the Beatles.
 Everyone is putting down Abbey Road."
 Shortly afterwards, in Los Angeles, he wrote that his colleague Ellen Willis had grown to love the record, adding: "Damned if she isn't right – flawed but fine.
 Because the world is round it turns her on.
 Charlie Watts tells us he likes it too."